Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group

-Modifying the obtained quotients of $F_{R(S)}$ into quotients of $K$, we will obtain, different quotients of $K$ but, in particular, we will obtain all the maximal reducing quotients of $K$ because the new splittings for quotients of $K$ will be seen in the Elimination process over a free group.
-Then we have to compare the reducing quotients that we obtain and take the maximal ones.
-We can decide if one reducing quotient $R_1$ is a quotient of the other $R_2$ because we know the images of the generators of $R_2$ in $R_1$.
-(Notice that these groups are universally equivalent to $\Gamma$ and the universal theory of $\Gamma$ is decidable.)
+Modifying the obtained by the Elimination process NTQ groups for reducing quotients ${K_i^*}$ over $F$ into NTQ groups over $\Gamma$ for quotients of $K$, we will obtain NTQ groups for different quotients of $K$ but, in particular, we will obtain them for all the maximal reducing quotients of $K$ because the new splittings for quotients of $K$ will be seen in the Elimination process over a free group.
+Then we have to compare the reducing quotients that we obtain and take the Sol-maximal ones.
+The procedure for finding Sol-maximal $\Gamma$-limit quotients in described in \cite{KMT}, Section 6.1. \end{proof}